A Homeowners guide to owning or buying a house with a Cesspit or Cesspool. Including regulation, maintenance and emptying costs.

 Should I buy a house with a Cesspit?

-As a permanent drainage solution a Cesspit should be avoided.
+As a permanent drainage solution, a Cesspit should be avoided.
 I would not buy a house with this type of system due to the annual cost of emptying.
 If you are looking to buy a house with a Cesspit you need to find out why it has a cesspit and can a sewage treatment plant be installed.
-Generally if there is a Cesspit it is normally because there is reason that a septic tank or sewage treatment plant could not be installed.
+Generally, if there is a Cesspit it is normally because there is a reason that a septic tank or sewage treatment plant could not be installed.
 As detailed in the regulation section many cesspits are damaged and leak, this is an illegal discharge.
-Personally I would also be very wary of ground water and soil type in these situations.
+Personally, I would also be very wary of groundwater and soil type in these situations.
 Do your homework!

 What size cesspit do I need?